thecodearcher/periodic-emails/README.md

     $ crontab -e

-This will open your server' crontab file, next add the following to the file:
+This will open your server's crontab file.
+Next add the following to the file:

     * * * * * cd /path-to-your-project && php artisan schedule:run >> /dev/null 2>&1